 The flavor explodes the moment you bite into it!

 Prices depend on the going rate.
-At the time of this report horse hair crab was going for about 3,000 yen, but because the price to acquire them depends on the quality of the crab and whether it is about to or has just shed its shell, it is difficult to always offer them at the same price.
+For example, at the time of this report, horsehair crab was going for about 3,000 yen, but because the price for acquiring them depends on the quality of the crab and whether it is about to or has just shed its shell, it isn't easy to always offer them at the same price.

-One more little known popular product is the large butterfly-fileted Atka mackerel which are lovingly prepared one at a time and dried by the shop.
+One more little-known popular product is the large butterfly-fileted Atka mackerel which is lovingly prepared one at a time and dried by the shop.

-They were kind enough to let us photograph them fileting the mackerel in the rear of the shop.
+They were kind enough to let us photograph them filleting the mackerel in the rear of the shop.